Direct Loan Program

 Information disclosed to students or parents of students who enter into an agreement regarding a Title IV, HEA loan that the loan will be submitted to NSLDS and accessible by authorized agencies, lenders and institutions [HEOA 489 amended HEA Sec.
 485B]

-Step 2 – Required On-Campus Loan Workshop (New and Renewal)
+Step 2 – Required Loan Workshop (New and Renewal)

-All borrowers are required to attend a Financial Aid Loan Workshop held on campus at designated times.
+All borrowers are required to attend a Financial Aid Loan Workshop at the designated times provided after you submit your request.

 Attendance is mandatory prior to loan certification annually.